aimee-mcneil-melville/ToDo-Full-Stack/packages/two-truths-and-a-lie/README.md

   <details style="padding-left: 2em">
     <summary>More about cloning</summary>

+    First, make sure you're in a suitable place for cloning the repo:
+    * On the campus computers, use the `workspace` directory:

+    ```shell
+    cd ~/workspace
+    ```

+    * Online students, decide how you'd like to organise your work, for example if you'd like to have one directory per week:

+    ```shell
+    mkdir week1
+    cd week1
+    ```

-    In your browser find the clone URL in the sidebar and copy it.
+    Then, in your browser find the clone URL in the sidebar and copy it.
 In your terminal, run the following command, replacing `CLONE_URL` with the URL you copied:

     ```shell
-    cd ~/workspace
     git clone CLONE_URL
     cd two-truths-and-a-lie
     ```